fineanmol/plant-tree/README.md

-🌳 Updated on Mon, 24 Feb 2025 11:42:36 GMT
+🌿 Updated on Mon, 24 Feb 2025 17:25:22 GMT

-> "Any fool can write code that a computer can understand."
+> "Truth can only be found in one place: the code."